XLTechie/nvdaTests/howtoyaml.md

 max_jobs: 1
 ```

 There are many more things you can do to make the [Appveyor] based development process conform to your development preferences.
 This includes custom messages in the log at various stages of the build and testing process, emails sent on certain conditions or outcomes, build artifacts uploaded to private FTP servers or other locations, and much much more.
-All of that is beyond the scope of this document, but reading the extensive [Appveyor] documentation can be give you ideas about what you can do, and how to do it.
+All of that is beyond the scope of this document, but reading the extensive [Appveyor] documentation can give you plenty of ideas about what you can do, and how to do it.

 ### When your files are ready: commit and push